lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

     PineTime Firmware Developers shall implement a Reboot or Watchdog feature, so that the Owner won't have to wait for the battery to drain completely before rolling back the firmware.

-1. __Allow flashing of firmware that doesn't implement firmware update__:
+1. __Allow flashing of firmware that doesn't implement firmware update__: Implementing the firmware update functionality may not be feasible for some types of PineTime firmware.
+Here's how we shall allow them to be flashed...

-other os
+    As long as the firmware adopts the proposed Flash ROM Layout, and includes the MCUBoot Image Header, we shall allow the firmware to be flashed via PineTime's factory-installed firmware (which could be based on FreeRTOS, Mynewt, RIOT, Zephyr, ...)

+    To upgrade the firmware, the PineTime Owner would have to rollback manually to the factory-installed firmware, then flash the upgraded firmware.

 1. __Bootloader Log__: Log MCUBoot messages to the Arm Semihosting Console when PineTime's SWD port is connected.
 Useful for troubleshooting the bootloader.